Beaconsys/Beacon/sys/Analysis_script/README.rst

         python job_ip.py time1 time2
         python job_ip.py JOBID
 - jobcount_coreutilize.py
-    (This script is used to calculate jobs' core-hour, which can also be used to calcute users' cost.
+    (This script is used to calculate jobs' core-hour, which can also be used to calcute users' cost)
 .. code:: python

         python jobcount_coreutilize.py time1 time2